How to Fix Dry Hair? 10 Tips to Help Your Thirsty Tresses

 3. Colder is better

 Rinse your locks with cold water.
 It’s a great way to bring the shine back to dry and brittle hair.
-It temporarily shrinks the cuticle and helps to seal in moisture.

 4. Use leave-in conditioner